 The policy on investigations and the above referenced brochure provided to the public make clear that the complainants may contact their assigned investigator to get answers to questions about their complaint or to express concerns.
 The Auditor requested copies of all citizen complaints involving Quality of Life Offenses for the year 2011.
 The Department indicated that until their citizen complaint database was operational they could not identify all such complaints.
 However, they were able to provide those complaints involving false arrests.
-The Auditor reviewed the case files for the fifty-one cases supplied by the Department and found them to be in compliance with the requirements of Tasks 13, 14, and 18-21.
+For the last report, the Auditor reviewed the case files for the fifty-one cases supplied by the Department and found them to be in compliance with the requirements of Tasks 13, 14, and 18-21.
 There were no apparent limits on how complaints could be initiated or filed; investigators sought interviews at times convenient to the complainants; updates were provided; investigators understood and sought to use a preponderance of evidence standard; complainants were notified in writing of final determinations.
 None of the complaints in these cases were substantiated.
+During the last reporting period, the Auditor requested copies of all complaints involving quality of life offenses.
+Using IAPro, the Department identified two complaints during the period April 2013 through October 2013.
+Although the Auditor cannot independently verify that these are all of the complaints, the Department has assured the Auditor that all complaints are being entered into IAPro and that these two are the only ones involving quality of life offenses.
+The Department asserts that this reflects an overall substantial decline in complaints received during the past year.
+A review of these two complaints indicated there were no apparent limits on how complaints could be initiated or filed; investigators sought interviews at times convenient to the complainants; updates were provided; investigators understood and sought to use a preponderance of evidence standard; complainants were notified in writing of final determinations.
+None of the complaints in these cases were substantiated.
+During the current reporting period, despite numerous requests from the Auditor, the Department has not provided access to any complaints for review nor has it indicated whether there are any complaints that could be reviewed.